-I love audio; all my best ideas come from walking around and listening to audio.
+I love the audio.
+All of my best ideas come from walking around and listening to audio.

-But it was not always like this; the humble combination of a cell phone, app and headphones turned my life around; in fact, it saved it and opened up a whole new universe for me.
+But it was not always like this.
+The humble combination of a cell phone, app and headphones turned my life around.
+It saved it and opened up a whole new universe for me.

 Feeling dumb, stupid and inadequate.